SteelCompendium/data-bestiary-md/Goblin Stinker.md

 | Keywords: Area, Magic, Ranged | Type: Maneuver  |
 | Distance: 3 cube within 10    | Target: Special |

-Effect: The area is filled with a green haze until the start of the stinker’s next turn or until the stinker is reduced to Stamina 0.
+Effect: The area is filled with a green haze until the start of the stinker's next turn or until the stinker is reduced to Stamina 0.
 The area is difficult terrain for non-goblin creatures, and each such creature who moves within the area takes 2 poison damage for each square moved.
-The haze can’t be dispersed by wind.
+The haze can't be dispersed by wind.

 **Crafty**

-The stinker doesn’t provoke opportunity attacks by moving.
+The stinker doesn't provoke opportunity attacks by moving.